Blue Hole - Mill Creek swimming hole in Tennessee

 About Blue Hole on Mill Creek

-Tucked into a wooded ravine in the highlands of Northeast Tennessee, Blue Hole on Mill Creek is the kind of place that feels like a secret even after you've found it.
+Tucked into a wooded ravine in the highlands of Northeast Tennessee, Blue Hole on Mill Creek is the kind of place that feels like a discovery even after you've found it.
 Fed by the cool, clear currents of Mill Creek — a tributary of Stony Creek — this unofficial swimming hole draws visitors with its glassy water, natural rock formations, and the kind of quiet that only deep Appalachian forest can deliver.
 No crowds, no concession stands, no noise except birdsong and the steady rush of moving water.
 Just you, the trees, and an invitation to jump in.

 The Setting and Landscape